grafana/grafana-llm-app/README.md

 Installing this plugin will enable various pieces of LLM-based functionality throughout Grafana.

-Note: This plugin is **experimental**, and may change significantly between versions, or deprecated completely in favor of a different approach based on user feedback.
+Note: This plugin is **experimental**, and may change significantly between versions, or be deprecated completely in favor of a different approach based on user feedback.

 ## Installing this plugin